Quantum Software Engineering: Landscapes and Horizons: Related Work

 \subsection{Quantum Software Engineering}

-The term {\it quantum software engineering} was originally coined by John Clark and Susan Stepney~\cite{clark2002quantum} at the Workshop on Grand Challenges for Computing Research organized by Tony Hoare and Malcolm Atkinson, in 2002.
+To the best of our knowledge, the term {\it quantum software engineering} was originally coined by John Clark and Susan Stepney~\cite{clark2002quantum} at the Workshop on Grand Challenges for Computing Research organized by Tony Hoare and Malcolm Atkinson, in 2002.
 Since then, there have been extensive research works on the different aspects of quantum software engineering as surveyed in this paper.
-Although no survey has been presented for quantum software engineering until now, some papers~\cite{barbosa2020software,PiattiniPPHSHGP2020} discussed the challenges of which quantum computing is facing on during quantum software development.
+Although no survey has been presented for quantum software engineering until now, some papers~\cite{stepney2005journeys,stepney2006journeys,barbosa2020software,PiattiniPPHSHGP2020,piattini2020quantum,gemeinhardt2021towards} discussed the challenges and opportunities of which quantum computing is facing on during quantum software development.